jeremybatesDC/vueGridBaseballCard/README.md

 postCSS

-decrease bundle size -- split front and back at minimum i think each front & back could be its own app maybe even.
+decrease bundle size -- split front and back at minimum i think -- ROLLUP BUNDLE ANALYZER each front & back could be its own app maybe even.
 Easy split there. remember which side user was on last.